 Cannabis Allergy

-An estimated 10% of marijuana users are actually allergic to the plant’s pollen or other components.
+An estimated 10% of cannabis consumers are actually allergic to the plant’s pollen or other components.

 The allergy symptoms are typical of other allergies, including a runny nose, rashes, hives, and itchy eyes.

-If you have an allergy to the marijuana plant and ingest it, you might experience vomiting and diarrhea.
+If you have an allergy to the cannabis plant and ingest it, you might experience vomiting and diarrhea.

 If you suspect an allergy, it is a good idea to contact your healthcare provider, who can help you with a specific treatment plan.